opensvc/docs.opensvc.com/source/agent.man.svcmgr.rst

 	                     tag1+tag2,tag3 limits the action to resources with both  tag1  and tag2, or tag3.

+	              --disable-rollback
+	                     Exit without resource activation rollback on start action error

+	              --time=TIME
+	                     A  duration  expression  like '1m5s'.
+The maximum wait time for an async action to finish.
+Default is 300 seconds.

+	              --wait Wait for asynchronous action termination

 	              -s PARM_SVCS, --service=PARM_SVCS
 	                     A service selector expression [!]<expr>[<sep>[!]<expr>].
 Where
 	                      '!' is the expression negation operator